You are here

 High performance computing is used to solve real-world problems of significant scale or detail across a diverse range of disciplines including physics, biology, chemistry, geosciences, climate sciences, engineering and many others.

-Intersect manages the NSW state facility, Orange, hosted at IC2 in Sydney.
+Intersect manages the NSW HPC state facility, Orange, hosted at IC2 in Sydney.
 In addition to this, Intersect has a partner share in the peak facilities at the National Computational Infrastructure, based at the Australian National University.

 Raijin At NCI

 Intersect is a partner and shares high performance computing facilities at the National Computational Infrastructure, based at the Australian National University.
 NCI's peak system 'Raijin' is a Fujitsu PRIMERGY cluster based on Intel Sandy Bridge 8-core processors (2.6 GHz) comprising: 57,472 cores in the compute nodes, approximately 160 TBytes of main memory, and approximately 10 PBytes of usable fast file system, more details here.